 Here’s how it works: You pay an annual fee directly to Harvest Hosts, and then support the specific business you stay with by touring their museum, buying a bottle of wine, etc. While some locations are closed due to COVID-19, many are still open and welcoming guests.
 If you’re headed to an extended stay campground or back to your home state to shelter, consider calling ahead to Harvest Hosts locations to see if you can stay with them for a night.
 This can be a great way to have a safe and scenic place to park for a night while also helping to keep small local businesses afloat.

 Boondockers Welcome is largely run by a community of part-time RVers, many of whom own land or a sticks and bricks home with space to share.
 A one year paid subscription is $50 (or $25 if you own space where you can host).
-They have a blog post all about steps they’ve taken to keep this experience safe for everyone in the midst of the Coronavirus pandemic.
 We first wrote about Boondockers Welcome when we were pretty new to RVing and we still think it’s great!

 If you’re new to Boondocking (camping without sewer, water or electrical hookups), check out our video on Boondocking here: